brannerchinese/Web_Framework/README.md

 Assignment at https://hackpad.com/Week-1-Make-a-Web-Framework-qJOpEzlYJZY.

-### Working versions

- * Full problem set: `xerver_04.py`.
-Works.

-   Run as
+### How to use this program.

+   Clone the repository and run the server as

-        python server_04.py 1234
+        python server.py 1234

    where 1234 is a port to listen on.
 If no port is found, the default is 1924.
+Bear in mind that some ports may require special permissions.

+   The server will serve named HTML files found in the `files` directory, including those in nested subdirectories.
+See the section "Results tested for", below, for examples.

-   Functions corresponding to URLs should be added to `functions.py`.
-The class will keep track of those functions, and should they occur as the rightmost part of the path in a URL, less the extension .html, they will be called as functions and their return value saved to a file which is then served to the user.
+   Functions corresponding to URLs should be added to `functions.py` in the section marked with a row of hash-signs.
+The server will keep track of those functions — assuming they work as written — without having to be restarted.
+When one of them occurs as the rightmost part of the path in a URL it will be called as a function; its return value will be saved to a file which is then served to the user.
 For instance, if the user sends a GET request

         http://localhost:1234/time.html